 What Do I Need To Do Before Filing a Discrimination Lawsuit?

-By William Wagner | Reviewed by Canaan Suitt, J.D. | Last updated on October 4, 2023 Featuring practical insights from contributing attorneys Randall B. Gold and Cynthia H. HyndmanUse these links to jump to different sections:
+By William Wagner | Reviewed by Canaan Suitt, J.D. | Last updated on June 3, 2025 Featuring practical insights from contributing attorneys Randall B. Gold and Cynthia H. HyndmanThere are many federal and state laws that protect employees from discrimination.
+Under these laws, if an employee faces workplace discrimination, they have the option to file a civil rights claim seeking compensation or reinstatement by their employer.

 “A discrimination- and harassment-free working environment is one of the key features of our country.
-It’s a fundamental civil right that all Americans enjoy,” says Randall B. Gold, an employment attorney with Fox & Fox S.C. in Chicago.
+It’s a fundamental civil right that all Americans enjoy,” says Randall B. Gold, an employment attorney with Fox & Fox, S.C. in Chicago.

 - Race